tormodsletteboe/WomensHealthDirectory/README.md

 1. Create a database named `womens_health_app` in a PostgreSQL-based database
 2. Import the queries in the `database.sql` file to your database (i.e. bit.io)
 3. Create a .env file in the root folder and set a SERVER_SESSION_SECRET variable.
+4. Set NODE_MAILER_USER and NODE_MAILER_USER_KEY variables.
+5. If deploying to Heroku, set a DATABASE_URL variable in heroku config.
-4. Deploy the webapp.
+6. Deploy the webapp.
 The recommended domain is [heroku](www.heroku.com).
-5. Follow deploying steps given by the website including connections to your database
+7. Follow deploying steps given by the website including connections to your database
-6. Go to the given URL of your domain!
+8. Go to the given URL of your domain!

 ## Usage
 How does someone use this application?
 Tell a user story here.